 The Bonneville Salt Flats are exactly what the name says.
 Salt flats blanketing an area of 159 square miles (412 km).
 Located west of the Great Salt Lake, the salt buildup is as much as six feet (1.8 m) deep.

 Even as a kid growing up in Canada, I read about the world land speed records being set on the Flats.
 Another one of the truly unique Utah attractions.

 The Book Cliffs stretch for almost 200 miles from eastern Utah into western Colorado.
 These isolated cliffs are uniquely beautiful.
-And a world-renowned hunting destination and outdoor recreation area.
+And it used to be a world-renowned hunting destination and outdoor recreation area.

 The Cabela’s outdoor store located in Lehi is a 150,000 square foot destination in itself.
 Cabela’s stores are as much tourist attraction as retail store.

 They bring the great outdoors inside.
 Museum-quality taxidermy displays.
 Aquariums.
 Indoor mountains.
 A gun library.
 And lots of stuff to spend money on.

 The Cathedral of the Madeleine is a Roman Catholic Church in Salt Lake City.
 Completed in 1909, it is the cathedral of the Diocese of Salt Lake City.
 Predominately a Neo-Romanesque design on the exterior, it’s one of the most fascinating Utah attractions.

 It contrasts so dramatically with the LDS architecture so predominate throughout the Salt Lake Valley.
 The two front towers rise up 220 feet.